cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/ping-saml.md

 ---
-order: 12
+order: 6
 ---

-# PingIdentity® SAML
+# SAML | PingIdentity®

 The PingOne® and PingFederate® offerings from PingIdentity require the SAML integrator for integration with Cloudflare Access.
 The [PingFederate](https://docs.pingidentity.com/bundle/pingfederate-100/page/ejm1564002949565.html) and [PingOne](https://docs.pingidentity.com/bundle/p14c/page/als1564020488261.html) documentation explains how to configure applications.
 These steps focus on the requirements specific to Cloudflare Access.

-## Set up PingIdentity as your IdP
+## Set up PingIdentity (SAML)

-To set up PingIdentity as your IdP:
+To set up PingIdentity (SAML) as your identity provider:

 1. Log in to your dashboard **Ping** and navigate to **Applications**.
 1. Click **Add Application**.